 The Organization has concentrated its credit risk for cash by maintaining deposits in banks located within the same geographic region.
-At December 31, 2014, the Organization did not have deposits in excess of the amounts that are covered by federal insurance.
+The maximum loss that would have resulted from that risk totaled \$34,407 at December 31, 2016, for the excess of the total deposit liabilities reported by the bank over the amount that would have been covered by federal insurance.